QuentinRouchet/Create-a-game-in-JS/README.md

     this.x = game.canvas.width;
   }
 ```
+Now we will make it so that the image transfers in a fluid manner to the other side of the screen when it exits from one side.
 Maintenant nous devons lui faire afficher le résultat, pour ça nous devons accéder à la fonction ```draw``` du ```doodler``` et préciser ceci :

 ```javascript